 In SurveyMonkey’s “Question Bank” survey, sexual orientation and gender identity questions can help ensure underrepresented groups feel included and seen.

 Studies suggest that sexual and gender minorities are not sufficiently represented in research.
 Champion inclusivity and increase participation by giving these groups a chance to represent themselves in your surveys.

 8. Always follow up

-So, don’t just send an obligatory “thank you” email once they’ve completed your survey—close their curiosity loop by informing survey respondents of the changes you’ve made as a result of their feedback.
+So, don’t just send an obligatory “thank you” email once a customer submits a survey.
+You should also close their curiosity loop by informing them of the changes you’ve made as a result of their feedback.

-Other companies, like lead generation platform OptinMonster, send their results to customers via email.
+Many companies (including Zendesk) release quarterly or annual reports announcing the learnings from their customer surveys.
+Other organizations, like lead generation platform OptinMonster, send their results to customers via email.

-“Customers feel valued when you tell them the results because they see that you heard them and acknowledged them,” says OptinMonster co-founder Sayed Balkhi.
+“Customers feel valued when you tell them the results because they see that you heard them and acknowledged them,” says OptinMonster Co-Founder Sayed Balkhi.
 “Plus, if you send them the results, it increases the likelihood they’ll respond to future surveys.”

 The food safety firm Mérieux NutriSciences publishes its report as an infographic, illustrating its commitment to protecting consumers’ health.